Daemonlord92/WebDevel/README.md

 Using this I've been able to create quite a few stored procedures to create, edit, and delete items within the database.
 Will be creating some Table Value Functions to return info to the front.

 Repository is almost to start constructing the Controller.
-Going try to levrage the internal Database function in Entity Framework Core to help block who can create post in the app.
+Going try to leverage the internal Database function in Entity Framework Core to help block who can create post in the app.

+07/09/2022 Started working on the API.

 ## SQL Stored Procedures: